Citizens Theatre: Innovation and growth

+During the 1970s the Citizens started to attract controversy with its productions and advertising.
 In December 1970 city councillors called for an end to the £12,000 annual grant the Glasgow Corporation gave to the theatre after it was announced that anyone presenting a trade union card on 8 December would be granted free entry to the theatre.
 The Evening Times reported "The free tickets were suggested as a gesture of the actors' solidarity with the trade unionists' strike protest against the Industrial Relations Bill" (Evening Times, 7 December 1970).
 This was the first of many altercations between the theatre and the city council throughout the decade.